Articles

 • Over 300 books?

-TinyCat ($3/month) or Librarika (free).
+TinyCat ($3 a month) or Librarika (free).
 TinyCat is easier to learn but costs money.
 Librarika is free but more complicated.

 • Absolutely zero budget?